jugalm/Applied-Machine-Learning-in-Python-University-of-Michigan/README.md

+# Applied Machine Learning in Python.
-# Applied-Machine-Learning-in-Python-University-of-Michigan
+# University of Michigan
-All assignments and project from Applied Machine Learning in Python University of Michigan.
+All assignments and project for the course.